Maintain your network

 - Get actively involved with your Association – we welcome pro-active membership – to shape the field and support innovation

-- Win one of a number of prizes awarded each year by the Association and take part in some of the judging
+- Win an RSA Award or take part in some of the judging

 - Nominate a candidate for the Annual RSA awards